Functional Observability, Structural Functional Observability and Optimal Sensor Placement

-{By combining} Lemma \ref{diagonal-modal} with Theorem \ref{theorem-func-observe}, we have the following PBH-like condition for functional observability and detectability of systems with diagonalizable state matrices (which was previously claimed to be necessary and sufficient in the general case, an error also noticed by \cite{asymptotic2022Mohamed} recently).
+By combining Lemma \ref{diagonal-modal} with Theorem \ref{theorem-func-observe}, we obtain the subsequent PBH-like condition for functional observability and detectability of diagonalizable systems.
+This condition, {previously asserted as necessary and sufficient for general systems as shown in \cite{moreno2001quasi,jennings2011existence,mohajerpoor2015minimal,Darouach2023FunctionalDA,montanari2022functional}}, is in fact valid for a subclass of systems.
+This has also been noticed by \cite{asymptotic2022Mohamed} recently.

 \begin{corollary} Suppose that $A$ is diagonalizable.
 The triple $(A,C,F)$ is functionally observable if and only if